-Allergies may occur in Bulldogs either in relation to their genetic predisposition or as reactions to specific environmental agents.
-Correspondingly, it is crucial to understand allergy types and general symptoms in order to have a more informed opinion as well as a more prepared path for taking any actions towards treatment.
-It is important to systematically check on your dog for various allergy signs as allergies can lead to serious and/or even fatal consequences and health problems, if left untreated.
+Allergies may occur in Bulldogs either to their genetic predisposition or as reactions to specific environmental agents.
+Correspondingly, it is crucial to understand allergy types and general symptoms to have a more informed opinion as well as a more prepared path for taking any actions towards treatment.
+It is vital to systematically check on your dog for various allergy signs as allergies can lead to severe or even fatal consequences and health problems if left untreated.

 Below are explained the common dog allergy symptoms and the different types of allergies affecting Bulldogs.

 This is a skin allergy which occurs due to hypersensitivity towards dust mites and molds.
-Symptoms that may arise because of this specific allergy are excessive licking, chewing paws and/or abdomen as well as the rear legs.
-Additionally, your dog’s ears may become red and if you touch their ears you may feel heat being released.
+Symptoms that may arise because of this specific allergy are excessive licking, chewing paws or abdomen as well as the rear legs.
+Additionally, your dog’s ears may become red, and if you touch their ears, you may feel the heat being released.
 Except for their ears, you must also check for other symptoms showing up in their armpits, groin, between their toes of paws, and abdomen.
 Moreover, changes in skin color which usually resemble deep pink, red or black colors are indications of atopic dermatitis.

 Inhalant Allergy and ‘Cherry Eye‘

 This type of allergy usually arises due to inhalation of allergens like dust, pollen, mites, molds or other chemicals.
-You may notice your dog feeling more itchy around the feet, groin, armpits and abdomen.
+You may notice your dog feeling itchier around the feet, groin, armpits, and abdomen.
 This allergy is also the main reason for your Bulldogs‘ ear infections!
 When your dog rubs the abdomen with the outside world, they come in contact with these allergens.

 On the other hand, the ‘Cherry Eye‘ is caused by the inhalation of chemicals, which cause your dog’s eye to become cherry-colored.
 ‘Cherry Eye’predominantly occurs among puppies!

-The most ordinary food allergens found among dogs are soy products, corn, wheat, chicken, beef, pork, fish, milk, eggs, whey, additives, preservatives, sugar, artificial flavorings – products that are usually found in commercial foods.
+The most frequent food allergens found among dogs are soy products, corn, wheat, chicken, beef, pork, fish, milk, eggs, whey, additives, preservatives, sugar, artificial flavorings – products that are mainly found in commercial foods.
 Therefore, you should consult with your vet and go after identifying allergen ingredients –this may take weeks to find out – and then change your dog’s diet accordingly.

-However, if you notice your dog having allergic reactions to one of the above-mentioned foods, consider very likely the rising of allergic reactions towards the rest of the listed ingredients!
+However, if you notice your dog having allergic reactions to one of the foods mentioned above, consider very likely the rising of allergic reactions towards the rest of the listed ingredients!

-Some dogs are genetically programmed to develop bacterial allergy and the dogs that do, usually get hair loss and skn infection in the affected areas.
+Some dogs are genetically programmed to develop a bacterial allergy and the dogs that do, usually get hair loss and skin infection in the affected areas.
 A common bacteria that causes such allergies in Bulldogs is Staphylococcus.

 May occur after having come in contact with certain allergens, such as flea collars, specific plants, grass, wood, dog shampoo, among others.
-It is important to consult your vet and undertake the right actions towards finding the specific allergens causing such reactions in your dog and subsequently avoid contact with these factors.
+It is essential to consult your vet and undertake the right actions towards finding the particular allergens causing such reactions in your dog and subsequently avoid contact with these factors.

-In dogs, fleas can cause allergy reactions through their saliva, not their ticking.
-If you cannot detect any fleas in your dog, it is advisable to take your dog to the vet and perform the tick-allergy test which enables determining whether your dog has any fleas!
-If positive, a routine removal of remaining fleas must be done, then your vet may also prescribe necessary remedies like capsules, sprays or shampoos.
+In dogs, fleas can cause allergic reactions through their saliva, not their ticking.
+If you cannot detect any insects in your dog, it is advisable to take your dog to the vet and perform the tick-allergy test which enables determining whether your dog has any fleas!
+If positive, routine removal of remaining fleas must be done, then your vet may also prescribe necessary remedies like capsules, sprays or shampoos.

 Flea allergy, food allergy, parasitic allergy cause similar symptoms.
 Check for fleas or other parasites‘ presence as their salivas may be what causes the allergic reaction in your dog.